 Hello!
 Here's a guide for how my online lessons work, what you need, what I can offer, and how to sign up.

 I am available to teach guitar, bass guitar, 5-string banjo, soprano ukulele, baritone ukulele, mandolin, and renaissance lute.
 I also teach songwriting, composition, and arranging.
-My newest lessons are software-based.
-Right now I'm offering one-on-one courses on GarageBand (Mac, iOS only), Sibelius, GuitarPro 7.5 (earlier versions as well), and MuseScore.
+I'm also offering one-on-one courses on GarageBand, Logic Pro X, and MuseScore.
+For modular sound design lessons, I teach with VCV Rack or Vital, two free synthesizers that you can download.
 If your particular digital audio workstation or notation software isn't listed here, let's still talk about how I can help you learn recording, arranging, and engraving techniques.
 My rates are still the same: $30/half hour or $45/hour.
-I accept Paypal, Venmo, or Zelle.
-You can get in touch with my via the contact page on my website.
+I accept PayPal, Venmo, or Zelle.
+You can email me anytime to set up a lesson.
 I'm looking forward to hearing from you!

 This is another optional item.
 Occasionally I'll be able to hear an echo of my own voice through my speakers.
 That means that your microphone is picking up the sound that's playing out of your speakers.
 The Blue Snowball mic usually solves that problem, but some of my students do need to wear headphones during the lesson.
 Any headphones or earbuds should suffice, as long as they sound good to you and you can easily control the volume for yourself.
 If you want a recommendation for the best set of headphones you can get for the money, I've used these Sony Headphones for over 20 years.
 Literally the same exact pair for that long.
 They're very comfortable, give crystal clear sound, and can be worn for longer periods of time than other headphones.